 How are salaries determined?
 What factors influence internal equity?

 When determining a starting salary, the following factors will be considered, both in terms of the candidate and the relationship to existing incumbents: relevant work experience, applicable knowledge (including relevant educational degrees), skills and abilities, and performance history.
-All decisions must fit within budgetary constraints and be made without regard to race, sex, age, genetic information, religion, color, national origin, disability, sexual orientation, gender identity, gender expression, and veteran status.
+All decisions must fit within budgetary constraints and be made without regard to an individual's age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.

 - The Performance Management page on the HR website has helpful information on determining pay and managing performance.
 For additional information for DUHS managers on setting salaries, including guidelines for internal transfers, select About Pay.